 This neurological disorder usually occurs in early childhood, around the age of five or six, and has nothing to do with autism, low IQ or behavioral disorders due to a personality disorder.
 It mainly consists of an attention disorder in which the child has difficulty concentrating over a longer period of time.
 This attention limit should be evaluated according to the child’s age.

 Much more common in boys than in girls, attention deficit with or without hyperactivity affects 3% to 5% of school-age children.
 It usually subsides during puberty, but can sometimes persist into adulthood.

 This deficiency disorder can be accompanied by the following manifestations:

-Poor motor skills that occurs mainly in writing (larger or smaller than normal font and excessive pencil pressure), paper cutting (difficulty cutting in a spiral) and coloring (crossing lines).
+- Poor motor skills that occur mainly in writing (larger or smaller font than normal and excessive pencil pressure), paper cutting (difficulty cutting in a spiral) and coloring (crossing lines).

 The exact causes of attention deficit disorder are unknown, but there is often a family history.